IKIM-Essen/ClusterDocs/docs/course/class-15-data-lifecycle.md

 [Class 11: biomedical data privacy](class-11-biomedical-data-privacy.md) and
 obtain the project-specific approvals before moving governed data.

 The RCC integration is **planned, not yet a live self-service service**.
+Do not stage the archive through a home directory.
 Follow the [planned RCC project to Coscine archive flow](../data/rcc-project-to-coscine.md) and wait for the RCC team to confirm the supported transfer route.